Area Status: Open

 Other trails within William O. Douglas Wilderness within Gifford Pinchot National Forest

-See also: Okanogan-Wenatchee National Forest page for William O. Douglas Wilderness
+See also: Okanogan-Wenatchee National Forest William O. Douglas Wilderness information.

 Bumping Lake, Cougar Lake, Goose Prairie, Meeks Table, Norse Peak, Old Scab Mountain, Rimrock Lake, Spiral Butte, Timberwolf Mountain, White Pass.
-Download free U.S. Forest Service Topo maps here.
+Download free U.S. Forest Service Topo maps.